bit-broker/website/content/en/docs/api-conventions/authorization.md

 These keys should be kept by their owner in a secure location and never shared with unauthorized users.

 {{% alert color="warning" %}}
-BitBroker does not retain an accessible copy of authorization keys.
+BitBroker does not retain an accessible copy of authorization tokens.
 If keys are lost, new keys will have to be generated as per the instructions below.
 The lost keys will then be rescinded.
 {{% /alert %}}

 ##### Obtaining a Coordinator Key